ilyavzane/ilyavzane/README.md

 - 👋 Hi, I’m @ilyavzane
 - 👀 I’m interested in python, telegram bots creation, data parcing
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tg: @miyagifun11

 <!---
 ilyavzane/ilyavzane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.